sixgweb/oc-plugin-documentation/docs/conditions/integrations/build-your-own.md

     }

     /**
-     * Returns array of options used for in filter,
+     * Returns array of options used in filter,
      * import, and export dropdowns
      *
      * @return array